Reference

 See closing

-for a description of this kind of filter and for the meaning of the arguments.
+for a description of this kind of filter and for the meaning of the arguments and keywords.

 LocalFilters.opening